pooltogether/current-pool-data/README.md

 # Current Pool Data

-Use this repo to programmatically get constant data for specific versions of the PoolTogether protocol.
+Use this library to programmatically get constants data (ie. contract addresses, etc) for specific versions of the PoolTogether protocol.

 ### Note: